openSUSE/hpc/Documentation/HPC-Packaging.md

 17. For any other path the macros described in 10. may be used.

 18. Master packages:
-    Master packages are there to install the lastest version of a specific package without having to worry about the version number.
+    Master packages are there to install the latest version of a specific package without having to worry about the version number.
     In most cases, this should only be needed for the library and devel package.
 Only if the module files are in a separate package or there